Chitra-devulapalli/Reinforcement-Learning/README.md

   <img src="https://github.com/Chitra-devulapalli/Reinforcement-Learning/blob/main/media/td3_rewards2.png" alt="Rewards Plot SB3" width="45%" />
 </p>

+**Note:** We can observe that Pytorch implementation of TD3 doesn't perform as well as the stable baselines implementation and needs improvement.

 ### 7. Soft Actor-Critic (SAC)
 Soft Actor-Critic (SAC) is an off-policy, actor-critic algorithm designed for continuous action spaces.
 It maximizes both the expected return and policy entropy, encouraging exploration and stability.
 SAC uses stochastic policies, twin Q-networks to reduce overestimation bias, and soft updates for target networks.